marwandr/CHIP-8-Scala/README.md

    ./gradlew run
    ```
 2. Load a CHIP-8 ROM through the file explorer within the GUI.
-3. You can save and load states through the menu within the GUI as well.
+3. You can save and load states through the menu within the GUI as well,\
+   press "H" on the keyboard during the game to show the save/load menu button.

 ## Where to Find ROMs